by The Law Office of Frank Ciardi | Mar 15, 2020 | Criminal Defense

 Owners or apparent owners, like a driver who does not own the car, can give consent to a vehicle, dwelling, backpack, or other property searches.
 Consent is a voluntary, affirmative act.
 There’s a difference between active consent and “that’s fine, officer”.
 Additionally, owners can revoke consent after they give it.

 As the name implies, an item is in plain view if it is visible to the naked eye.
-These seizures are admissible if officers were legally in that place at that time.
+These seizures are admissible if officers were legally in that place then.
 So, if a drug charges Rochester, NY lawyer casts doubt on the reason for the law enforcement contact, a subsequent plain view seizure might be illegal.

 Special rules might apply if the defendant was on parole or probation.
-Frequently, as a condition for supervised release, defendants give blanket authorizations allowing peace officers to conduct random searches.
+As a condition for supervised release, defendants frequently give blanket authorizations allowing peace officers to conduct random searches.